celeste-eve/Weekly_report/weekly_reports/README.md

 - fully functions
 - just need to rearrange some columns DONE

-- also make NCF data positive
+- also make NCF data positive DONE

 - next to do is generate graphs